-Pregnancy and Early Childhood within Talking Therapies
+Pregnancy and Early Parenting within Talking Therapies

 We recognise that pregnancy and early parenthood can be both an exciting and overwhelming time.
 Becoming a parent is a major life change, with role changes and a mixture of emotions.

+As many as 1 in 5 women can experience emotional difficulties and 1 in 3 new fathers/partners are concerned about their mental health during this time.
+This can happen to anyone.
+It is not your fault.
 Asking for help doesn’t mean you can’t cope or can’t care for your child and it is very rare that children are taken away from their parents but it is the start of getting the right help to ensure you can be the parent you want to be.

 Our services aim to keep both parents and the infant in mind, making our services as accessible as possible with appointment flexibility, locations in family friendly venues and priority for assessment and treatment.
 Our service welcomes and prioritises individuals who are pregnant, or parents with children under 2, including mums, dads and same sex partners.